akash1309/Toxic-Comment-Classification/README.md

 <h3>File descriptions</h3>

-train.csv - the training set, contains comments with their binary labels test.csv - the test set, you must predict the toxicity probabilities for these comments.
-To deter hand labeling, the test set contains some comments which are not included in scoring. sample_submission.csv - a sample submission file in the correct format test_labels.csv - labels for the test data; value of -1 indicates it was not used for scoring;
+* <b>train.csv</b> - the training set, contains comments with their binary labels
+* <b>test.csv</b> - the test set, you must predict the toxicity probabilities for these comments.
+To deter hand labeling, the test set contains some comments which are not included in scoring.
+* <b>sample_submission.csv</b> - a sample submission file in the correct format
+* <b>test_labels.csv</b> - labels for the test data; value of -1 indicates it was not used for scoring;

 <h3>Usage</h3>